osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

       transaction; that is, all values of a given stream should be sent in one update, and no single value can be skipped.
 Data for each of these points in the stream is recorded by the data historian with an appropriate timestamp.

-Identify hierarchical relationships between your assets and data streams
+Identify hierarchical relationships between your physical and logical assets

    *  Physical assets structure - The top-most asset, which might consist of a collection of equipment, each of which has a collection of I/O devices.
 For example: consider a vehicle top-level asset with an engine child asset, and wheels as children assets.
-   *  Data stream assets, which can be attached to any of your physical assets.
-For example: consider a stream of two values – longitude and latitude, which can be attached to your vehicle asset, and a stream of two
+   *  Logical assets, which can be attached to any of your physical assets.
+For example: consider a stream of two values – longitude and latitude, which can be attached to your vehicle asset, and a stream of one
-      values: RPM and engine pressure.
+      value: RPM of the engine.

-Identify the reference model for your PI Server
+Identify the reference model for your data in AF Server

-   *  A reference model can be thought of as the physical or real-world representation of your system.
+   *  A reference model can be thought of as a logical representation of your physical real-world data.
 The reference model should be understandable from a technical perspective; it is not necessary for your entire organization to understand it.
 Be aware of the tools provided with your PI System, such as AF Transformer, which allows you to build different representations of your reference model for different business units.
 For more information about